pulp/pulpcore/docs/plugins/docs/plugin-writer/concepts/index.rst

 Pulp Core and each plugin utilize `Django <https://docs.djangoproject.com/>`_ and the `Django Rest Framework <https://www.django-rest-framework.org/>`_.
 Each plugin provides :ref:`subclassing-models`, :ref:`subclassing-serializers`, and :ref:`subclassing-viewsets`.
-For each object that a plugin writer needs to make, the ``pulpcore-plugin`` API provides base classes.
+For each object that a plugin writer needs to make, the ``pulpcore.plugin`` API provides base classes.
 These base classes handle most of the boilerplate code, resulting in CRUD for each object out of the box.